Brajendra Kishore Roy Chowdhury: Background

 He was the zamindar of Gouripur in Mymensingh, Bengal.
-His son was Pandit Birendra Kishore Roy Chaudhuri, the eminent sitar player, a founder of the music department of Rabindra Bharati University, Calcutta and author of Indian Music and Mia Tansen.
+His son was Pandit Birendra Kishore Roy Chaudhuri, the eminent sitar player, a founder of the music department of Rabindra Bharati University, Calcutta and author of Indian Music and Mian Tansen.

 Work

 He was one of the principal patrons of the National Council of Education that later became Jadavpur University, Calcutta.
 He was a member of the Floud Commission in 1939.